SHOP ALL PRODUCTS NOW

 Choosing the right cannabis product

 The right cannabis product for an individual may vary from person to person.
-Some factors that may impact whether THCa or THC is the better choice for you will depend on the underlying reason for use, as well as your preferred consumption methods.
+Whether THCa or THC is the better choice for you will depend on the underlying reason for use and preferred consumption methods.

-For example, some cannabis users may use cannabis products for their psychoactive effects, while others may use it solely for its medical benefits.
-Some patients undergoing chemotherapy may experiment with raw THCa or other delta 9 THC products to find relief from nausea and stimulate appetite while undergoing treatment.
+For example, some cannabis users may use THC products for their psychoactive effects, while others may use them solely for potential medical benefits.

 Clean Remedies is one retailer offering a wide range of THC and CBD products to help address various health concerns, from stress and anxiety to pain relief.